research-ag/hpl-io/README.md

 Instead, the transaction will only get queued inside the aggregator.
 It will later be forwarded to the ledger in a batch together with other transactions and will only then get executed in the ledger.
-Forwarding to the ledger happens at regular intervals triggered by the heartbeat.
+Forwarding to the ledger happens at regular intervals triggered by the aggregator's heartbeat.

 During submission the transaction undergoes only superficial checks.
-It is not enough to say whether the transaction will succeed or not.
+They are not enough to determine whether the transaction will succeed or not.
 If the superficial checks pass then the aggregator returns a transaction id called *global id* (short *gid*).
 The user uses the gid to track the status and final result of the transaction via query calls.
 Depending on the progress made, the user has to query the aggregator or the ledger,